tumashu/exwm-x/README.md

 | "C-x o"   | switch-window                   |
 | "C-c y"   | exwmx-sendstring-from-kill-ring |

-If it doesn't suit for your need, just copy and paste its useful pieces to your own exwm config :-)
+If exwmx-example doesn't suit for your need, just copy and paste its useful pieces to your "~/.exwm-x" file.

 Converted from exwm-x.el by [el2org](https://github.com/tumashu/el2org) .